-- 2. Mineral Resources, which are not Mineral Reserves, do not have demonstrated economic viability.
-The estimate of Mineral Resources may be materially affected by environmental, permitting, legal, title, taxation, sociopolitical, marketing, changes in global gold markets or other relevant issues. - 3.
-The CIM definitions were followed for the classification of inferred Mineral Resources.
-The quantity and grade of reported inferred Mineral Resources in this estimation are uncertain in nature and there has been insufficient exploration to define these inferred Mineral Resources as an indicated Mineral Resource and it is uncertain if further exploration will result in upgrading them to an indicated or measured Mineral Resource category. - 4.
-Mineral Resources are reported at a cut-off grade of 0.25 g/t Au for the Airstrip and Powerline deposits, and a cut-off grade of 0.30 g/t Au for the Aurex Hill deposit, using a US\$/CAN\$ exchange rate of 0.75 and constrained within an open pit shell optimized with the Lerchs-Grossman algorithm to constrain the Mineral Resources with the following estimated parameters: gold price of US\$1,800/ounce, US\$2.50/t mining cost, US\$5.50/t processing cost, US\$2.00/t G&A, 80% heap leach recoveries, and 45° pit slope. - 5.
-The number of tonnes was rounded to the nearest hundred thousand.
+2. Mineral Resources, which are not Mineral Reserves, do not have demonstrated economic viability.
+The estimate of Mineral Resources may be materially affected by environmental, permitting, legal, title, taxation, sociopolitical, marketing, changes in global gold markets or other relevant issues.

+3. The CIM definitions were followed for the classification of inferred Mineral Resources.
+The quantity and grade of reported inferred Mineral Resources in this estimation are uncertain in nature and there has been insufficient exploration to define these inferred Mineral Resources as an indicated Mineral Resource and it is uncertain if further exploration will result in upgrading them to an indicated or measured Mineral Resource category.

+4. Mineral Resources are reported at a cut-off grade of 0.3 g/t Au for the Airstrip and Powerline deposits, using a US\$/CAN\$ exchange rate of 0.75 and constrained within an open pit shell optimized with the Lerchs-Grossman algorithm to constrain the Mineral Resources with the following estimated parameters: gold price of US\$1,800/ounce, US\$2.50/t mining cost, US\$5.50/t processing cost, US\$2.00/t G+A, 80% recoveries, and 45° pit slope.

+5. The number of tonnes was rounded to the nearest hundred thousand.
 The number of ounces was rounded to the nearest thousand.
 Any discrepancies in the totals are due to rounding effects.